project-robius/robius-open/README.md

    </intent>
 </queries>
 ```

-or alternatively, disable the `android-result` feature.
+Alternatively, you can omit those permissions if you disable the `android-result` feature,
+but that will then cause `Uri::open()` to always return `Ok`
+(and the `on_completion` closure to always receive a success value of `true`)

-However, disabling this feature will make `Uri::open()` always return `Ok`, regardless of whether the URI was successfully opened.
+regardless of whether the URI was actually opened successfully.